Ee-Hsin/policyKit/README.md

 > ![Gating Pattern](https://github.com/user-attachments/assets/afbefe68-c2eb-4240-9704-67ed504f6bc4)

-FYI, this pattern is described in Anthropic’s article on [Building Effective Agents](https://www.anthropic.com/engineering/building-effective-agents), which I have used as a building block for my learnings into AI agents
+FYI, this pattern is described in Anthropic’s article on [Building Effective Agents](https://www.anthropic.com/engineering/building-effective-agents), which I have used as a building block for everything I've since learned about AI agents

 ---